AndersDeath/diary2/000-current.md

 # 14 January - Saturday - Yerevan - 107 day of immigration

-Today I was  a chat meal.
+Today I was  a cheat meal.